Banata

 • Certificate — The X.509 certificate used to verify SAML assertion signatures

-From Banata Auth (provide to the IdP):
+From Banata Auth (you'll provide these to the IdP):

 • ACS URL — The Assertion Consumer Service URL where the IdP sends SAML responses